pyeventsourcing/eventsourcing/README.md

 #### Step 1: domain model

-The state of an event sourced application is determined by a sequence of events.
+Let's start with the domain model.
+Because the state of an event sourced application is determined by a sequence of events, we need to define some events.

 For the sake of simplicity in this example, let's assume things in our domain can be "created", "changed", and "discarded".

-With that domain in mind, let's define some domain event classes.
-We can use simple Python classes.
-The common attributes of a domain event, such as the entity ID and version, and the timestamp of the event, can be declared in a layer supertype.
+With that in mind, let's define some domain event classes.

+In the example below, the common attributes of a domain event, such as the entity ID and version, and the timestamp of the event, have been pulled up to a layer supertype called ```DomainEvent```.

 ```python
 import time